Try Carti Pro free for 14 days.Start free trial →

 Over-promising in macrosBroken trust when reality differs.Ground answers in policy + catalog, not vibes.

-Automating angerBrand feels cold.Detect tone; pause automation for escalations.
+Automating angerBrand feels cold.Detect tone and pause automation for escalations.

 Hiding that it's AI (when it matters)Feels deceptive.Be transparent where regulations or expectations require it.